EikosPartners/FinJS/README.md

-# FinJS Demo Application - WPF vs WEB Technologies
+# JSCatalyst Demo Application - WPF vs WEB Technologies

-This is a project written for the the Eikos Partners presentation at the New York FinJS Event on October 6 2016.
-It compares the performace of two (2) applications, one written in WPF and .NET and the other in OpenFin and HTML5.
+This project was written for the EikosPartners presentation at the New York FinJS Event on October 6 2016.
+It compares the performance of two (2) applications, one written in WPF and .NET and the other in OpenFin and HTML5.
 A recording of the presentation can be viewed on YouTube: [FinJS Video](https://www.youtube.com/watch?v=ykq8ltnPd34&list=PLwg9Lof7il0frKHsEYHcdEZYuwZJRh2ub)

 Complied installation packages can be download from here if you wish to avoid having to run via npm: